google/earthengine-catalog/catalog/edf-methanesat-ee/description.md

-This growing public preview is derived from data collected by [MethaneSAT](https://www.methanesat.org/) between May 2024 and present.
+This growing public preview is derived from data collected by [MethaneSAT](https://www.methanesat.org/) after May 2024.